Ravi Shastri receives first dose of COVID-19 vaccine in Ahmedabad | Sports-Games

 Shastri, who is 58, thanked the staff at the Apollo Hospital for their co-operation and support.

 ''Extremely impressed with the professionalism shown by Kantaben & her team at Apollo, Ahmedabad in dealing with COVID-19 vaccination.''
-However, it is not immediately known whether any other member of the Indian team's support staff was inoculated.
+However, no other member of the Indian team's support staff was inoculated, a BCCI source confirmed.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)